 In December 2012, Capital Power and ENMAX Corporation signed a joint agreement to build, own, and operate the 800 MW Shepard Energy Centre in Calgary, Alberta.
 Commercial arrangements for the facility with ENMAX include a 20-year tolling contract where 75% of Capital Power’s capacity is contracted from 2015 to 2017 and 50% thereafter to 2035.
 ENMAX operates the facility and Capital Power’s Energy Management Operations Centre (EMOC) administers the dispatch of electrical output with each party having rights to their own blocks of power.

-*800 MW facility jointly owned by Capital Power and ENMAX Corporation
+*800 MW facility jointly owned by Capital Power and ENMAX Corporation (the operator)

 - Facility produces energy from two natural gas turbines and one steam turbine

 - Natural gas turbines are each capable of producing 240 MW of power, and the steam turbine is capable of producing up to 320 MW

 - Waste heat produced from the natural gas turbines is captured and used to produce steam for the third turbine

 - Turbine configuration makes the gas-fueled facility approximately 30% more efficient than conventional coal plants, all while reducing overall fuel costs

 - Emits less than half the CO2 emissions per MW hour of a conventional coal plant as well as fewer carbon monoxide, sulphur dioxide and nitrogen dioxide gases

 - Facility cooling towers use reclaimed water from The City of Calgary’s Bonnybrook Wastewater Treatment Plant

 - This is the first facility in Canada to use Mitsubishi’s G-Class turbine technology and is currently the lowest-cost, non-cogeneration, natural-gas generator in Canada